 Local London Partnership Members work with the Greater London Council and National Government to seek devolution deals which will result in benefits for both local economies and residents.
 The Local London Partnership will deliver on appropriate responsibilities transferred to them and any specified devolved matters given to its members.
-A draft Local London constitution was proposed at the Local London Leaders, Mayors and Chief Executives Strategy Group meeting on the 19th January 2016.
+A draft Local London constitution was proposed at the Local London Leaders, Mayors and Chief Executives Strategy Group meeting on the 19 January 2016.
 It outlined the objectives and powers of the Local London Partnership.
 These arrangements have since been incorporated into the draft Local London Inter Council Agreement, agreed by Local London Members in March 2016.
-This Agreement is being formally presented for approval by the executive bodies of each Local London Member.
-This this effect, our Cabinet approved the Agreement at its meeting in June 2016.
+Our Cabinet approved the Agreement at its meeting in June 2016.
 The decision to appoint a Director of Local London to oversee the work of the Local London Partnership Programme was also agreed at that meeting.